-Customer support quality assurance (QA) tools are a must for all support teams in 2021.
+Customer service quality assurance software is a must for all support teams in 2022.
 It’s the most efficient way to improve your support quality and facilitate regular agent feedback, bringing consistency to your customer interactions.

 With an increased demand for customer service quality, the support QA software market has been booming in recent years.
 To help you navigate the myriad of solutions out there, we’ve put together a complete list of all customer service and call center QA tools.

 Whatever the reason, quality support is crucial in creating an excellent customer experience and building brand loyalty.
 Sooner or later you will need robust customer support QA tools to improve your initiative.

-Here’s what to consider when choosing the right software for your business.
+Here’s what to consider when choosing the right tool for your business.

 Start by mapping out QA features that are a must-have for your team.
 Sometimes less is more: nice-to-have features may distract from what you’re trying to achieve.
 Some popular customer support quality assurance tool features include:

 - Customizable scorecards and weighting